gtk-rs/lgpl-docs/gtk/vendor.md

 <!-- enum BorderStyle::variant Ridge -->
 Looks as if it were coming out of the canvas
 <!-- struct Box -->
-The `Box` widget organizes child widgets into a rectangular area.

-The rectangular area of a `Box` is organized into either a single row or a single column of child widgets depending upon the orientation.
-Thus, all children of a `Box` are allocated one dimension in common, which is the height of a row, or the width of a column.
+The `Box` widget arranges child widgets into a single row or column, depending upon the value of its `Orientable:orientation` property.
+Within the other dimension, all children are allocated the same size.
+Of course, the `Widget:halign` and `Widget:valign` properties can be used on the children to influence their allocation.

 `Box` uses a notion of packing.
 Packing refers to adding widgets with reference to a particular position in a